bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 function minimizeNumberOfDroppedEggs(n, f):
     return f

 This function is of O(1) time complexity.
+Returning the floor at which eggs are thrown instead of dropped minimizes the number of dropped eggs to 0.